 I would love to get feedback from more knowledgeable players and coaches, since I think this might be helpful to chess players that are just starting out all the way to an approximate 1700 rating.
 The idea is for players to focus on those areas that they need to work on in order to reach the next level.

 1000-1100 (3-6 months of experience) Beginning player now has several games under their belt.
 They have very basic tactical knowledge and they continue to make blunders and to leave pieces en prise.
-Plays without plan.
+Plays without a plan.

 1100-1200 (1-2 years of experience) Beginning player continues to make many blunders.
 At this level they have learned basic tactics.
 Occasionally leaves pieces en prise, but this is not a common occurrence.
 Sometimes plays with a plan, but the plan is usually incorrect.
 At this point the player sees many offensive tactics but they miss most defensive tactics.